databrickslabs/dataframe-rules-engine/README.md

 It's very common to build rules to validate min and max allowable values so there's a helper function to speed up this process.
 It really only makes sense to use minmax when specifying both an upper and a lower bound in the Bounds object.
-Using this method in the example below will only require three lines of code instead of the 6 if each rule was built manually
+Using this method in the example below will only require three lines of code instead of the 6 if each rule were built manually
 ```scala
 val minMaxPriceDefs = Array(
   MinMaxRuleDef("MinMax_Sku_Price", col("retail_price"), Bounds(0.0, 29.99)),